-The published start time is 9:30 AM.
-We will assemble contestants in the Brimfield Township Community Center parking lot at 9:00 AM, brief them, and direct them to the shootout area when it is their turn.
-We will aim to have one vehicle staged at the shooting line while another is held in the ondeck area at the shootout site.
+The published start time is 9:00 AM.
+The Shootout Masters and their crew will arrive at 8:00 AM to ensure that all is ready.
+We ask that contestants who are not designated as event volunteers please do not arrive until 9:00 AM.
+At that time, we will conduct a short briefing, after which we will start the event.
+We will aim to stage one vehicle at the shooting line while the next is held in the on-deck area at the shootout site and proceed in that manner until all contestants have had their turn.

 While the shootout is scheduled to last until noon, we reserve the right to conclude early if all contestants have completed their official measurements session.
-Remaining time, if any, will be used for experimentation and discussion of techniques.
+The remaining time, if any, will be used for experimentation and discussion of techniques.

-2022 Shootout Rules
+2024 Shootout Rules

-The 2022 Eyeball Mobile Shootout requires contestants to use their own transmitter as the RF source.
-Because of this, you will need to know how to operate your rig to produce a continuous, unmodulated RF transmission (we suggest RTTY mode) and you will need to know how to adjust the power level of the transmitter to a predetermined wattage level as indicated on a wattmeter that will be supplied by our Shootout Master.
+The 2024 Eyeball Mobile Shootout requires contestants to use their own transmitter as the RF source.
+Because of this, you will need to know how to operate your rig to produce a continuous, unmodulated RF transmission (we suggest RTTY mode) and you will need to know how to adjust the power level of the transmitter to a predetermined wattage level as indicated on a wattmeter that will be supplied by our Shootout Masters.